Dodgers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

+- In six games as the favorite over the last 10 matchups, the Dodgers have a perfect record of 6-0.

-- The Dodgers have played as the favorite six times over their past 10 games and won each of those contests.
+- The Dodgers and their opponents have combined to hit the over six times in their last 10 games with a total.

 Dodgers Betting Records & Stats

-- The Dodgers have won 56 of the 93 games they were listed as the moneyline favorite this season (60.2%).
+- The Dodgers have won 57 of the 94 games they were the moneyline favorite this season (60.6%).

-- Los Angeles has played in three games as moneyline favorites with odds of -300 or shorter and won them all.
+- Los Angeles has played four times as moneyline favorites with odds of -300 or shorter, and won in each game.

-- The Dodgers have a 75% chance to win this contest based on the moneyline's implied probability.
+- The Dodgers have an implied moneyline win probability of 75% in this contest.

-- Los Angeles has had an over/under set by bookmakers 114 times, and have combined with opponents to go over the total in 66 of those games (66-42-6).
+- In the 115 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 66 times (66-43-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!